Customer Engagement Study 2022

 That being said, organizations are having to navigate the disruptions caused by inflationary pressures, labor and skills shortages, and supply chain constraints, leading them again to technology investments.
 Technologies that increase productivity and lead to efficiency savings such as cloud computing, automation, AI and clean energy are being sought after to lessen the impacts of these economic disruptions.

-To help tech marketers gain clarity into how to connect with tech buyers during this process and ensure the content they provide is of value, Foundry recently surveyed over 800 tech decision-makers in the 2021 Foundry Customer Engagement study.
-This research provides insight into the various types and volume of content tech buyers consume throughout their buying journey, and also helps tech vendors understand ITDMs’ engagement preferences when it comes to vendor follow-up and maintaining relationships.
+To recommend and provide appropriate solutions to their organization, IT decision-makers consistently need relevant resources, and technology marketers need to understand what these relied upon resources are.
+To help tech marketers gain clarity into how to connect with tech buyers during this process and ensure the content they provide is of value, Foundry recently surveyed over 600 global tech decision-makers in the 2022 Customer Engagement study.
+This research provides insight into the various types and volume of content IT decision-makers consume throughout the buying journey, and helps tech vendors understand ITDMs’ engagement preferences when it comes to vendor follow-up and maintaining relationships.

-- Relevant and consistent content is essential – 72% of tech buyers are more likely to consider an IT vendor who educates them through each stage of the decision-process.
+- Relevant and consistent content is essential – 74% are more likely to consider an IT vendor who educates them through each stage of the decision process.

 The findings and trends in this report solidify the need that tech buyers have for consistent valuable and trustworthy content.
 These individuals are tasked with researching, evaluating, and implementing new technologies while shifting organizational processes and require the appropriate educational resources and relationships to do so.

 View the sample slides below for additional insight and download the full report to better understand and engage with tech buyers.
 To request a meeting with a Foundry sales executive to walk through the full study, please complete the form at the right.